 If the lock isn’t properly sized for your type of vehicle, it might not fit well.
 If the fit isn’t great, there could be scratches and scuff marks left on the wheel.

 However, if you get the right lock for your steering wheel, there shouldn’t be any damage.
-However, you can still protect the steering wheel by putting a thin layer of padding between the lock and steering wheel.
+However, you can still protect the steering wheel by putting a thin layer of padding between the lock and the steering wheel.

 How to Prevent Your Car From Stolen